rlads2017G1/old-blog/about.md

 #### **Icon**

 The favicon on the browser's tab and the icon beside the site's title are [Tux](https://en.wikipedia.org/wiki/Tux), the official brand character of the Linux kernel.
-Although I'm not a Linux user (I might become one in the future due to the annoying Windows), I really admire the concept of Open Source. **Tux** is used here mainly because of its cuteness, the version is [Tux Crystal 2nd revision](https://en.wikipedia.org/wiki/Tux#/media/File:TUX_G2.svg){:target="_blank"}.
+Although I'm not a Linux user (I might become one in the future due to the annoying Windows), I really admire the concept of Open Source. **Tux** is used here because of its cuteness, the version is [Tux Crystal 2nd revision](https://en.wikipedia.org/wiki/Tux#/media/File:TUX_G2.svg){:target="_blank"}.